cybardev/resumake/assets/Resume_Sheikh_Saad_Abdullah.md

 <div class='xp-s'><span>Full-stack Developer</span><span>Jan 2022 - Apr 2022</span></div>

 - Collaborated with a team of 4 developers to create an accessible blog website with custom CMS and an on-screen keyboard for a client with cerebral palsy
-- Implemented both the front-end and the back-end using modern web technologies such as Bootstrap, jQuery, AlpineJS, NodeJS, ExpressJS, and MongoDB
+- Implemented both front-end and back-end using modern web technologies like Bootstrap, Alpine, Express, Mongo
 - Designed a workflow for continuous integration and deployment using GitHub Actions to automate releases
 - Successfully led the project's development and completion within 4 months, meeting all deadlines and specifications